“You can’t always get what you want. But if you try sometimes you might find you get what you need.” — The Rolling Stones

 Recruiters who use scoring systems effectively achieve a tremendous benefit along with better candidate submittals: it positively impacts the relationships they have with hiring managers.
 Hiring managers recognize the strategic thinking involved and respect the recruiters’ hard work.
 This results in increased hiring manager buy-in into the recruiting process.

-Smart hiring managers will even use the scoring system in making their final hiring decision—adding on the scores of candidates’ final interviews to determine who, considering and weighting all factors, is Candidate 1, and will be offered the job.
+Smart hiring managers will even use the scoring system in making their final hiring decision—adding on the scores of candidates’ final interviews to determine who, considering and weighing all factors, is Candidate 1, and will be offered the job.
 By doing so, these smart hiring managers maximize the chances of getting what they want—and need—in the end: the best possible hire.